hai14894/Sneaker-Market-Rails/README.md

 <h4>Randsack: Ruby gem that used for the search function, based on the `_cont` we give it.

 <h4>Bootstrap Framework: is used for styling the web application.

+<h3>3.1 Identify the problem you’re trying to solve by building this particular marketplace App?

+<h4> The shoes industry is booming and there's no platform where buyer and seller can easily buy and sell shoes.
+Shoes market is a platform where shoes buyer and seller can easily find the shoes they like and buy it, as well as selling the shoes they own, whether it's used or brand new.

+<h3>3.2 Why is the problem identified a problem that needs solving?

+<h4>Usually to buy and sell shoes, people have to go on social media platform or other marketplace like Gumtree or Ebay, which is not just dedicated to shoes.
+Since then it is time-consuming to locate the shoes people want.
+The Shoes Marketplace is to provide a platform  where you can find and sell the you you want , fast and easy with the search function and the transactions are secured by the website.

+<h3>4.
+Describe your project’s models in terms of the relationships (active record associations) they have with each other.

+<h4> A user `has_many` listings , a listing `belongs_to` user.
+<h4>  A listing `has_many_attached` pictures, a picture `belongs_to` a listing.
+<h4> A listing `belongs_to` a location, through Location table.
+<h4> A listing `belongs_to` a size, through Size table.